euruband/euruband/README.md

 Currently this is not possible, but you can use the euruband app e.g. via LAN.
-One person needs to run the rails application locally *and* the classical sonic-pi IDE.
+One person needs to run the rails application locally *and* the classical Sonic Pi IDE.
 The others can contribute then via euruband web application as clients.

-After the host has started the web app, clients can connect via LAN, visit the web app in the browser an can add code snippets to the running performance.
-Each client only can modify the code that she added, but you can access and use the code of the others.
+After the host has started the web app, clients can connect via LAN by visiting the web app in the browser.
+Each client can add code snippets to the running performance.

 ## Can I modify my band mates code?

 No, it's like a real band: You can only modify "your instrument" (≡ your code) directly.
 But for example you can use a `cue` somebody started, so that your shared loops are "in sync".
+That is you can access and reference code of your band mates.

 ## Ok, I'd like to run the app locally as a host.
 How to start euruband?